Pelican Narrows 184B

 Pelican Narrows 184B is an Indian reserve of the Peter Ballantyne Cree Nation in Saskatchewan.
-It is 80 kilometres northeast of Flin Flon.
+It is about 80 km north-east of Flin Flon, located directly adjacent to the northern village of Pelican Narrows on the eastern shore of Pelican Lake and the entrance to Opawikusehikan Narrows.
 In the 2016 Canadian Census, it recorded a population of 1869 living in 327 of its 350 total private dwellings.
 In the same year, its Community Well-Being index was calculated at 34 of 100, compared to 58.4 for the average First Nations community and 77.5 for the average non-Indigenous community.